 In light of the above, company directors may consider amending their company’s constitution to permit for simpler sealing requirements that are in line with the Act.
 Adopting a new company constitution requires a board meeting that is conducted under the current company constitution requirements and a special resolution of the shareholders approving adoption of the new constitution with the relevant filings to be made to the Companies Registration Office.
 Bear in mind that a 21 day period is imposed for the entry into force of a new constitution approved by a majority shareholder resolution and as such in order for it to be effective immediately it ought to be passed as a unanimous written resolution of all shareholders.
 Our Flynn O’Driscoll team are happy to assist with drafting a new constitution to suit your needs and any ancillary documents required.

-Companies can also decide to grant a power of attorney to one or more individuals which does not itself require to be entered into as a deed.
+Companies can also decide to grant a power of attorney to one or more individuals to execute documents (including deeds) on its behalf.
+A power of attorney does not need to be a deed and does not need to be executed under common seal.
 This may be a simpler route and avoids the requirement to amend the company’s constitution, however there must be clarity on what the attorney is authorised to execute.
 Deeds signed under power of attorney are not required to be sealed but must be witnessed.

 Another possible but uncommon alternative is section 16 of the E-Commerce Act 2000 which permits that, save as provided for in a company’s constitution, an instrument that must be signed as a deed may be signed by a certified e-signature provided that the other party accepts this approach.
 Again, this is not standard practice and may be prohibited under the company’s constitution but if it is not and the counterparty is prepared to accept it then it will be valid.

 This note is for general information purposes and does not constitute legal advice.
 Legal advice must be obtained for all individual circumstances.
 Each case must be assessed on its own merits